SashaKYotoz/VariousWorld/README.md

 <hr>

-Wiki for mod is coming in soon future on sashakyotoz_dev website
+Wiki for mod is on [sashakyotoz_dev](https://sashakyotoz.github.io/sashakyotoz_dev/) website

 Currently plans for versions:

 - ~~Update version for 1.19.2~~
-- Port mod to NeoForge and support 1.20.4+,1.21+ versions of game
+- Port mod to NeoForge and support 1.21.1 version of game

 The mod is translated into 5 languages: